Key Takeaways

 How to Avoid

-A bachelorette group leaving Broadway at 2 AM was approached by a man in a dark sedan who called out one of their names — overheard from conversation — and said, 'Your Uber is here.'
-They got in.
-Halfway to their Airbnb, the driver demanded $80 cash, far more than the app would charge, and became aggressive when they protested.
-Nashville city council passed two bills specifically criminalizing impersonating a rideshare driver, making it punishable by up to six months in jail and a $500 fine.
-The legislation was prompted by multiple incidents involving tourists, particularly targeting groups leaving Broadway bars late at night.
+Halfway to the Airbnb, the driver demands $80 cash — far more than the app would charge — and becomes aggressive when the passengers protest.
+The same approach runs at Bridgestone Arena after concerts and at Nashville International Airport for late-arriving flights.
+The Nashville city council passed two bills in 2024 specifically criminalizing rideshare impersonation, making it punishable by up to six months in jail and a $500 fine.
+The legislation was prompted by multiple incidents targeting tourists, especially groups leaving Broadway bars late at night when verifying a driver's identity is hardest.

 Red Flags